Soccer positions explained: names, numbers and what they do

 Maracana Stadium, Rio de Janeiro, 13 July 2014, 5.43pm local time: “Show the world you are better than Messi and decide the World Cup” – Germany coach Joachim Löw to a 22-year-old Mario Götze…

-Maracana, Rio, 13 July 2014, 6.08pm local time: Götze, having replaced Miroslav Klose, steers home Andre Schürrle's cross with an exquisite volley to lift Die Mannschaft to a fourth World Cup at Argentina's expense.
+Maracana, Rio, 13 July 2014, 6.08pm local time: Götze, having replaced Miroslav Klose, steers home Andre Schürrle’s cross with an exquisite volley to lift Germany to a fourth World Cup at Argentina’s expense.

 The way Götze ghosted in between Martin Demichelis and Ezequiel Garay made him impossible to pick up.
 The centre-backs knew who was marking Klose, a natural striker, and when, all game.
 When Götze came on, he drifted between the lines of Argentina’s defence and midfield.
 Float like a butterfly, sting like a bee.
 In a few short seconds, Argentina were floored.

-Metabolic troubles had threatened to derail Götze's career in recent seasons, but he was back to something approaching his best last term, with his seven goals and seven assists coming in at a rate of every 120 minutes he played.
+Metabolic troubles had threatened to derail Götze’s career in recent seasons, but he's now back in the Bundesliga with Eintracht Frankfurt, looking a player reborn.
 On his day, nobody is capable of a sucker punch quite like Götze.

 - Plays between midfield and attack